fiachra/UnityCinema/README.md

 A Plane was added to the scene to act as the screen and the video (with no embeded audio) was added as a movie texture.

-6 Audio sources were added to the scene and positioned in a 5.1 configuration.
+6 Audio sources were added to the scene, positioned in a 5.1 configuration and set to 3D sources.

 The VideoSurroundManager class was created just to have a central place to connect audio clips to audio sources and to manage the looping.